YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 Mojito comes with an extended version of the ``mojito-handler-static`` middleware that implements a fully functional combo handler that supports cache, fallbacks when proxies cut the URL, and more.
-This combo handler adheres the recommendations in the blog post `Managing your JavaScript Modules with YUI 3 Stockpile <http://www.YUIblog.com/blog/2012/11/06/managing-your-javascript-modules-with-YUI-3-stockpile-2/>`_ by `John Lindal <http://jjlindal.net/jafl/>`_, and it is the default configuration used for the Mojito application if the ``app`` group is not configured.
+This combo handler adheres to the recommendations in the blog post `Managing your JavaScript Modules with YUI 3 Stockpile <http://www.YUIblog.com/blog/2012/11/06/managing-your-javascript-modules-with-YUI-3-stockpile-2/>`_ by `John Lindal <http://jjlindal.net/jafl/>`_, and it is the default configuration used for the Mojito application if the ``app`` group is not configured.